 Museum collections are libraries of the world’s biological, cultural and environmental history and are vital to our ability to interpret the past and understand our place in its future.
 As such, museums are stewards of this history, preserving it for posterity while fostering an informed appreciation of our complex and ever-changing world.

-As of 2017, the Florida Museum houses more than 40 million specimens and objects, making us the Southeast’s largest natural history museum and one of the top five nationally in terms of collections size.
+The Florida Museum houses more than 40 million specimens and objects, making us the Southeast’s largest natural history museum and one of the top five nationally in terms of collections size.
 Many of our individual department collections rank among the top 10 in the U.S., and some rank among the top 10 globally.
 These vast holdings are available locally and internationally to scholars, scientists, students and the public through on-site study, public exhibitions, loans, publications, television and the internet.

 - Climate change

 - Human interactions with the environment

 - Biodiversity — loss and extinction, endangered species

 - Cultural heritage and change